M-Pidlisnyi/MoodChat/README.md

 This web app offers real time anonymous chat functionality with AI sentiment analysis.

+Sentiment analysis is a process where AI determines the emotional tone behind a series of words.
+For more details, you can refer to [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/ai-services/language-service/).

 ### Technologies used

 - Backend of the Web App is developed using ASP.NET Core.